Cairo paraplegic's company shows where there's a wheel, there's a way

 "The entire college was so excited," says Viohl.
 "It was especially nice to see him grow as a person and as a professional."

 By April, Ben took a live stage in Atlanta.
-He pitched his product to a panel of expert judges and made it to the final five.

 By the end, he placed second and was awarded for people's choice.
 A cash prize of $25,000.